operator-framework/community-operators/docs/required-fields.md

 ## Example CSV

-Below is an example of what the descheudler CSV may look like if it contained the expected annotiations:
+Below is an example of what the descheudler CSV may look like if it contained the expected annotations:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1